-A common problem on mobile devices is that the layout will appear to be "too wide" for the screen, often causing some empty or colored space to the right or scaling down other parts of the site design.
+A common problem on mobile devices is that the layout will appear to be "too wide" for the screen, often causing some empty space to the right or scaling down other parts of the site design.

 Most commonly, this is caused by content that's too wide for mobile devices, including these common examples:

 - Video embeds: By default, most video sharing services define the width of the video player in pixels.
 This works find on larger devices, but smaller devices won't be able to display that width correctly and the player can therefore break the layout.
 To resolve this, view our instructions on embedding video codes.

 - Other embeds or "widgets": Like video players, other widgets or embeddable content can often break layouts as well.
 You can try enclosing the code in the responsive <div> tags as described in the second half of this article or check with the widget or embed provider to see if there's a fix.
 Please note that some widgets or embeds may have minimum width requirements.
 If you're still having trouble, you can try looking for a "width" value in the code provided and changing it to "100%" rather than a fixed number.
 In some cases, embed codes may have more than one place this needs changed.